 - The Highly Sensitive Person Survival Guide by Tedd Zeff.
 This book gives practical suggestions for ways you can hone your habits to support your nervous system.

-- Online programs for highly sensitive people as offered here and here.
-This is a great option if you want to delve deeper than a book and get direct support from other HSPs.
+- Online programs for highly sensitive people.
+This is a great option if you want to delve deeper than a book and get direct support from experts and fellow HSPs.

 - Therapy with an HSP-informed therapist.
 The most personalized resource, therapy can help you get to the heart of the matter with someone who understands the way you’re wired.

 It’s true that our sensitive nervous system creates some limitations that we can’t ignore.
 And leaving the room or doing less is one way to respond to those needs.
 But it’s not the only way.
 It’s equally true that many of our challenges can be mediated with the right tools, and we don’t always have to leave an environment in order to get our needs met.